Staars/docs/docs/ULP.md

 # Generate ULP code in your browser !!
 Parsing completely in JS, no file upload to a server.
 ```

-Thus the ULP projects that may fail to assemble in Micropython can be used too.
 Additionally it can be helpful, to test the ULP code in a minimal working example outside of Tasmota.

 ### Micropython and micropython-esp32-ulp (FSM only) - DEPRECATED!!